Islandora-Devops/islectl/README.md

 # islectl CLI

-🚧 PoC concept currently under construction.
+🚧 PoC currently under construction/consideration.
 This repo may be deleted at any time.

 Command line utility to interact with your local and remote ISLE installs.